dipietrantonio/pdf4py/README.md

 a better way to understand the PDF than writing a parser for it?

-## PDF standard coverage
+## Documentation

-You can check how many features of the standard are implemented and what is the progress on supporting the missing ones by checking the standard coverage [page](docs/source/standard_coverage.rst).
+You can read the documentation for this package on [readthedocs.io](https://pdf4py.readthedocs.io/en/latest/).

 ## Contributing